docusign/code-examples-node/README.md

 This repo is a Node.js application that supports the following authentication workflows:

-* Authentication with Docusign via [Authorization Code Grant flow](https://developers.docusign.com/platform/auth/authcode).
+* Authentication with DocuSign via [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode).
 When the token expires, the user is asked to re-authenticate.
 The refresh token is not used.

-* Authentication with DocuSign via the [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
+* Authentication with DocuSign via [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
 When the token expires, it updates automatically.